 What to do if you hit a parked car

-Don't leave the scene if you hit a parked car and can't find the owner.
-State laws vary, but what happens if you hit a parked car and drive off is serious, including fines and jail time.
+If you hit a parked car and can't find the owner, you have a legal duty to leave a note.
+State laws vary, but what happens if you hit a parked car and drive off is worse than filing an insurance claim, and may include fines and jail time.

 1. Attempt to find the owner

-Hitting a parked car doesn't make you a criminal, but leaving the scene of an accident is against the law in every state and can be considered a hit-and-run.
+Never leave the scene of a parked car accident, even a minor one, without attempting to find the owner of the other vehicle.
+Hitting a parked car doesn't make you a criminal, but leaving the scene of an accident without leaving contact details is against the law in every state and can be considered a hit-and-run.
 What happens if you hit a car in a parking lot and leave?

 It's usually a misdemeanor charge with a hefty fine if you're convicted.
 In some states, if you hit a parked car and leave the scene, you might serve jail time or be required to perform community service and police may suspend your license and/or registration.